FpcSchoonenberg/level_30/README.md

 # level_30
-TDD The Farm
+**TDD The Farm**

 Final assignment

-Advanced javascript
+* Advanced javascript
-Focus on test driven programming using Jest
+* Focus on test driven programming using Jest.
-Retrieve data from complex nested objects using recursion
+* Retrieve data from nested objects